 In the past I worked at Improbable in London for a few years.
 It was a seed-stage, 30-person startup when I joined; by the time I left, it was an unicorn with 500+ people.
 Experiencing this from the inside, and being a small part of it, was an amazing experience.

 In the more distant past I founded and ran a small indie game dev studio for almost a decade.
-I also taught Computer Graphics at my university; I’ve written a book based on my lectures, published by No Starch Press.
+I also taught Computer Graphics at my university.

 Here are some of the things I’ve made over the years.

 Computer Graphics from scratch: A book about 3D rendering, covering rasterization and raytracing, based on the lectures I gave during my teaching years.
-Published by No Starch Press.
+You can buy the book, published by No Starch Press.

 Fast-Paced Multiplayer: A series of articles about Client-Side Prediction, and the architecture of fast-paced client-server multiplayer games.
 This series has become one of the main references on the topic found on the Internet.